 Although hormonal birth control has its downsides, it can be equally difficult to discontinue usage for some women (1).
 The hormone imbalances caused by the pill, IUDs, implants, transdermal patches, and any other form of hormonal birth control can take a while to correct.

-Post Birth Control Syndrome (PBCS) is a cluster of symptoms that can appear within 4-6 months after discontinuing birth control (4).
+Post Birth Control Syndrome (PBCS) is a term I first heard used by Dr. Jolene Brighten, and refers to a cluster of symptoms that can appear within 4-6 months after discontinuing birth control (4).

 Symptoms of Post Birth Control Sydrome